divineniiquaye/flight-routing/README.md

     {
         // ... generate a named route path using $substitutions }

     /**
      * {@inheritdoc}
      */
-    public function getRegex(bool $domain = false): string {
-        // ... the regex generated using this class "compileRoute" method }
-    /**
-     * {@inheritdoc}
-     */
-    public function getVariables(): array
+    public function warmCompiler(RouteListInterface $routes)
     {
-        // ... the variables generated using this class "compileRoute" method }
+        // ... return the compiles routes to be cached, null or false.
+    }
 }
 ```